leeanncafferata/clio3-syllabus/source/policies.md

 ### Communications

 I am always glad to meet with you in person.
-You can make an appointment for office hours by e-mailing me.
+You can make an appointment for office hours by [signing up here][] or [e-mailing me][].
 If none of my scheduled office hours work for you, we can find another time that does.
 From time to time I may offer online office hours.
 For all other communications I prefer e-mail.
 I will reply to your messages within 24 hours (but never on a Sunday).
 I will send official course communications to your George Mason e-mail address, which you should check regularly.
 I will discuss grades only in person.

 ### Privacy